-Graphs found on pages 49 and 50 give approximate fresh air amounts based on the slide adjustment setting.
+Graphs found on pages 48 and 49 give approximate fresh air amounts based on the blade position stop location.

-All capacity, efficiency and cost of operation information is based upon the fresh air blank-off plate in place.
+All capacity, efficiency and cost of operation information is based upon the fresh air blank-off plate in place and is recommended for maximum energy efficiency.